 I am also offering a sweet Bougatsa…a Greek breakfast and snack offering.
 Adults and kids will indulge in Bougatsa in the morning be it in the store where it’s made or taken “paketo” with them.
 My Bougatsa is made just like in Greece with hand-made phyllo, semolina cream filling and baked until golden and flaky.
 All you have to is cut it into fork-sized pieces, sprinkle with icing sugar and cinnamon and enjoy with a Greek coffee, frappe or chocolate milk!

-The large pies are 16″ X 11″ and sell for $50.00 and the small pies are 11″ X 8″ and sell for $35.00.
-The Spiral pies come in large and small sizes and again, $50 and $35 respectively.
+The pies are 16″ X 11″ and sell for $50.00, the Spiral are again, $50.
 They are made and frozen in foil pans and you may either that overnight in the fridge before baking or bake from frozen (takes longer to bake).

 These phyllo pies are great for entertaining, serve as part of a light lunch or dinner with a salad or soup and they always go over well at parties (they are the first to go).